webhasan/leo-product-recommendations/README.txt

 == Changelog ==

 = 2.0 =
-* Removed preloader from popup
+* Removed preloader from the popup
 * Moved selection panel to WooCommerce data table as Recommendations tab
 * Improved performance
 * Bug Fixed